 Final words

-Syndicode is a full-cycle, custom LMS development company.
+Syndicode is a full-cycle custom LMS development company.
 Since 2014, we have completed dozens of development projects.
-In total, our clients have attracted over $400M in investments.
-All our software proved profitable for our clients and earned us 100% positive reviews on Clutch.
+In total, our clients have attracted over $400M investments.
+All our software proved profitable for our clients and got us 100% of positive reviews on Clutch.
 Thanks to us, our clients meet their obligations made to investors, discover new growth opportunities, improve performance, save up to 60% of budget compared to UK and US prices, and much more.
 Also, our software has a short payback period, in some cases up to one year.
 We have established tested routines to hold effective discovery sessions.
-That means we will quickly get to the heart of your problem and come up with a technically smart solution to build a custom learning management system.
+That means we will quickly get to the heart of your problem and come up with a technically-smart solution to build a custom learning management system.
 We emphasize transparency and collaboration.
 As a client, you keep close tabs on the web development process and step in with timely suggestions or changes.
 Due to this approach, you can expect us to build your own LMS quickly and minimize the need for post-production fixes.